Mohanavadivel-git/caasworkshop/lessons/2-development.md

 ## Testing

 There are different methods of testing that can be employed before, during, and after the deployment of your container image.
 Your unit and code level tests should still occur as normal, prior to building your container image.
 Kubernetes (and by extension, CaaS) allows you to have health tests during the deployment of your application.
 Finally, you can run smoke tests on live versions of your application.
-You can have multiple environments in CaaS to do your testing (e.g DEV, QA, PROD).
+You can have multiple environments in CaaS to do your testing (i.e DEV and QA environments)

 ## Monitoring